fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 - **Create** a new folder to work in, and `cd` into the folder. (type in `mkdir xxxlutztutorial && cd xxxlutztutorial`)
 - **Run** `yarn init` and answer the questions (`yarn init -y` to skip all questions), to generate a `package.json` file automatically.

-Open the `package.json` and **remove** the line `"main": "index.js",`, the main entrypoint is only relevant when you want to `require('xxxlutztutorial')` your package and it would not make sense to require this tutorial in another repository.
-You have now your initial config ready:
+Open the `package.json` file and **remove** the line `"main": "index.js",`, the main entrypoint is only relevant when you want to `require('xxxlutztutorial')` your package and it would not make sense to require this tutorial in another repository.
+You now have your initial config ready:

 ```json
 {